-- 6.1 The Headteacher will not be able to grant any leave of absence during term time. - 6.2 This applies to all pupils who are required to be in statutory education. - 6.3 If a parent/carer decides to take a holiday in term time and it has not been authorised, they will receive a Fixed Penalty Notice (FPN) and have to pay £60 for each child removed from school.
+- 6.1 The Headteacher will not be able to grant any leave of absence during term time. - 6.2 This applies to all pupils who are required to be in statutory education. - 6.3 Under exceptional circumstances, the Headteacher may consult with the CEO for approval. - 6.4 If a parent/carer decides to take a holiday in term time and it has not been authorised, they will receive a Fixed Penalty Notice (FPN) and have to pay £60 for each child removed from school.
 This will need to be paid within 21 days and, if not paid within this time, the charge will rise to £120 per parent per child and must be paid within 28 days to avoid potential prosecution.